Biotech Job Openings in Madison, Wisconsin

 Caution Amid Uncertainty

-Madison’s commercial biotechnology industry has proven remarkably resilient over the past twenty years, but economic headwinds are challenging local biotech companies.
+Madison’s commercial biotechnology industry has proven remarkably resilient over the past twenty years, but economic headwinds have challenged local biotech companies.

 The “Great Recession” mortgage lending crisis dramatically slowed the nation’s economy from 2007-2009, but Madison and its dynamic biotechnology industry weathered the disruption remarkably well.
 As evidence, the M.S. in Biotechnology had no difficulty recruiting new students at the time, and program alumni reported few problems finding employment.

 A decade later, facing global economic disruption due to the COVID pandemic, Madison’s biotech industry revved up.
-Local hiring in the biotech economy doubled as COVID testing and vaccine development money flooded the market.
-The inevitable decline of COVID-related Federal funding, though, has contributed to some of the company layoffs witnessed over the last eighteen months.
+Local hiring in the biotech economy DOUBLED as COVID testing and vaccine development money flooded the market.
+The inevitable decline of COVID-related Federal funding, though, contributed to some company layoffs witnessed over the last 24 months.

 But that’s not the sole reason hiring has lessened:

-Slowdown in global economic markets outside the United States continues to negatively affect quarterly sales and revenue predictions for many American biotech companies, including some in Madison.
+Slowdowns in global economic markets outside the United States have contributed to negative quarterly sales and revenue for many American biotech companies, including some in Madison.

 Lower revenue has forced some companies to cut back their labor costs through rounds of layoffs or by opting not to fill new or existing job needs.
-Add to that high interest rates raised to dampen inflation, companies fear a possible economic recession in 2024.
-Until these factors abate, biotech companies will likely continue to limit hiring.
+And while inflation has lowered, persistent high interest rates continue to elevate operational expenses and raise the cost of borrowing money and making capital investments.
+Until these factors abate, biotech companies will remain cautious when making new hires.

 Madison Remains Resilient

-But not everything is doom and gloom.
+There are many reasons for optimism.
+As mentioned earlier, Madison’s biotechnology industry is remarkably resilient.
 Most local biotech companies are still hiring, but just a lower numbers.

 The largest local biotech companies like Eurofins, Exact Sciences, MilliporeSigma, Promega Corporation, Thermo Fisher Scientific (PPD), and Labcorp Drug Development show continued signs of growth.
 Another positive, Arrowhead Pharmaceuticals is nearing completion of its $250 million manufacturing buildings in Verona.
 Finally, the University Research Park, home to dozens of biotech start-up companies, and Forward BIOLABS, Madison’s co-works lab space for biotech start-ups, are both operating near capacity.